 Citi Airline Transfer Partners

-These are the 18 Citi ThankYou transfer partners.
-Of those, 14 are airlines — all of which transfer at 1:1 transfer ratio if you hold either the Citi Premier or Prestige Card:
+These are the 21 Citi ThankYou transfer partners.
+Of those, 14 are airlines — all of which transfer at a 1:1 transfer ratio if you hold either the Citi Strata Premier or Prestige Card.

 Air France–KLM Flying Blue

-With Flying Blue, there are two main ways to get the most value from your points.
-The first is with Flying Blue’s Promo Rewards.
+There are two main ways to get the most value from your points.
+The first is with Flying Blue's Promo Rewards.
 Each month, award flights to/from specific cities go on sale from 25% to 50% off.
-If you catch the right deal, it’s possible to book economy flights to Europe for as few as 11,250 miles each way.
+If you catch the right deal, it's possible to book economy flights to Europe for as few as 11,250 miles each way vs. 15,000 miles at the standard price.

-The second sweet spot covers specific destinations where Flying Blue offers far better prices than other airlines.
-That's because it uses a region-based award chart with some countries allocated to different regions than the assignments used by other airlines' charts.
+The second sweet spot is thanks to Flying Blue's generous region definitions, which can offer lower pricing than other airlines.
 For example, Flying Blue considers Algeria, the Canary Islands, Libya, Morocco, and Tunisia to all be part of Europe.
 You can find flights to these spots for as few as 15,000 miles each way.

 Avianca LifeMiles